 Maps.Me works by downloading maps to your phone before taking them offline, so make sure you download the Cuba maps on the app before you depart for your trip.
 Or, make sure you have NordVPN activated to download these maps anywhere.

 Cuba requires that all travelers have proof of a comprehensive travel insurance policy in order to enter the country.
 Check out our guide to travel insurance for Cuba for more details.
 We recommend these brands for Cuba travel insurance:

 You know it, and you (probably) love it, but Google Translate is a must when traveling to a country where you don’t dominate the language.

 Google Translate is getting better and better every day, and now you can even get translations of images, which will come in handy with everything from reading restaurant menus to touring museum exhibits.

 AlaMesa is one of my favorite Cuba apps, and a top recommendation for your trip!
-AlaMesa is like Cuba’s version of Yelp, sharing by far the most complete listing of restaurants and bars in Cuba.
+AlaMesa is like Cuba’s version of Yelp or TripAdvisor, sharing by far the most complete listing of restaurants and bars in Cuba.

 On the app, you’ll find tons and tons of offerings – last time I checked, there were over 600 restaurants, cafes, and bars listed in Havana alone – including places that cater to locals and to tourists.

-The AlaMesa website is getting better and better every day as restaurants add profiles, menus, and photos and it now has thousands of listings in cities and towns across Cuba.
-It’s a lifesaver when it comes to finding a quick place to eat, and places that are a bit off the beaten path.
+The AlaMesa website is getting better and better every day as restaurants add profiles, menus, and photos.
+It now has thousands of listings in cities and towns across Cuba.
+It’s a lifesaver when it comes to finding a quick place to eat and places that are a bit off the beaten path.